kozmoz/thuisbezorgd-scraper/README.md

 The only drawback is that the data format is not backwards compatible, hence the new version numbering.

-**Update May 19 2020**
+**Update May 19, 2020**

-I'm not using the service of Thuisbezorgd.nl / Takeaway.com anymore so I'm not able to add new functionality to this scraper.
+I'm not using the service of Thuisbezorgd.nl / Takeaway.com anymore, so I'm not able to add new functionality to this scraper.

 Probably it's better to use the official Takeaway.com REST API.